-This case study outlines the process of creating and implementing a research-informed TEL strategy which aligns with the University of Liverpool’s Strategy 2026 and supports the learning and teaching aims of Curriculum 2021.
+This case study outlines the process of creating and implementing a research-informed TEL strategy which aligns with the University of Liverpool’s Strategy 2026 and supports the learning and teaching aims of the Liverpool Curriculum Framework.
 It provides practical suggestions for how to identify what could be enhanced, successful implementation, and how TEL can support learning and teaching.
 The section on the hallmarks and attributes contains suggestions relating to the use of TEL to support research-connected teaching, active learning, authentic assessment and digital fluency.

 Please briefly describe the activity undertaken for the case study

 As leader of the TEL strategic approach for the School of Psychology, my vision was to support students and staff with the best opportunities for learning and teaching by creating an innovative, flexible and engaging environment.
 My ultimate aim was to introduce an holistic environment of blended learning approaches, enhancing the student learning experience, the teaching delivery process, and assessment and feedback methods.

 NSS comments and my research on the School of Psychology regarding the integration of its Virtual Learning Environment into the curriculum (Limniou, Downes & Maskell, 2015) showed that students expect a broad-based student-centred learning environment, in order to facilitate their understanding and achieve intellectual development.

 I studied the needs of all relevant stakeholders and carried out an in-depth audit of the resources available the School.
 I studied staff expectations regarding the integration of technology into their module and the types of eLearning tools that might support the teaching and assessment process.
 The majority of staff were reluctant to integrate technology into their teaching, due to time constraints and/or their unfamiliarity with the use of technology for educational purposes.
 Considering this limitation, I tailored clear and transparent solutions regarding the use of technology without expecting staff to spend much time on the implementation process.